PratimaGurav/hangman-coc/README.md

     ![lose](assets/images/lose.jpg)

   - Color Scheme: This has been implemented to enchance user expierence.
-      - Blue for game instructions.
+      - Blue for game instructions and farewell message.
       - Yellow for warning messages.
       - Green for winning the game.
       - Red for game over when user runs out of lives.